Prisencolinensinainciusol: Releases and versions

 The original version of the track was released as a single on 3 November 1972, and appeared on Celentano's album Nostalrock the following year.
 For its UK release, the single was given the simpler title of "The Language of Love (Prisencol…)".
 The song appeared on the 2008 dance compilation album Poplife Presents: Poplife Sucks.
 Celentano later recorded a version with real Italian lyrics; this version, released on his 1994 album Quel punto, was named "Il Seme del Rap" and served as a hip hop parody.
 In 2016, Celentano released a new recording of the song (with the original lyrics); this version featured the music of Benny Benassi and vocals from Mina.

 Celentano performed the song at least twice on Italian television.
 In the fourth episode of the 1974 variety series Milleluci, he dances with Raffaella Carrà, who lip-syncs to Mori's vocals.
 In an episode of Formula Due, a TV show hosted by Loretta Goggi, the song appears in a comedy sketch in which he portrays a teacher.
 Video clips of both performances, both separate and edited together, began to appear on YouTube in the late 2000s.
 It became something of an Internet meme, and in 2009 it was posted to Boing Boing, and subsequently saw renewed interest in the Italian media.
 It was the subject of a 2012 All Things Considered (NPR) segment, for which Celentano was interviewed.

 In 2017, Celentano's version appeared in Season 3, Episode 1 of the FX television series Fargo.

 In 2018, the song was included in the soundtrack of "Lone Star", the second episode of the FX television series Trust.
 The song was incorporated into Rush Limbaugh's radio show as one of the revolving bumper music intros, where Limbaugh asserts learning about it from his memory of details that match the TV show.

 In 2023, the song appeared in Season 3, Episode 3 of the Apple TV+ series Ted Lasso over a montage of football games involving the character Zava, AFC Richmond's newest player acquisition.
-In 2025, it was featured in the closing credits of Spike Lee's Highest 2 Lowest, in a cover version performed by Anna Lee.
+In 2025, it was featured in the closing credits of Spike Lee's Highest 2 Lowest, in an English-language version performed by Aiyana-Lee.
 Also in 2025, the song was used in an advert for Birrificio Angelo Poretti as part of its advertising campaign, "Welcome to the Lake".

+In 2026, "Prisencolinensinainciusol" was used in the EasyJet advert 'Big Orange Sale'.
+The song was also featured in the 2026 Winter Olympics opening ceremony, representing 1960s and 70s during a musical segment on the history of the Winter Olympic Games.